oci-labs/smartdevice2/README.md

   On a Mac with Homebrew installed, this can be done by running `brew install mysql`.

+## MQTT Setup

+See MosquittoNotes.txt in the top directory.

 ## Server Setup
 * open a terminal window
 * `cd server`